 Waugh writes Lunn about the influence of The Harrovians on his first novel, The Loom of Youth, also about life in a boys' school and recently published.
 Waugh was in a machine gun company in France at the time.
 Later he would be captured and placed in the same prisoner of war camp as Hugh Kingsmill Lunn, AL's brother.

 Alec Waugh's copy from the trenches, with his signature, company number, and the date—27 October 1917—inscribed on the front flyleaf.
 It is interesting to note that the papers of Theodore Maynard are among the holdings of the Special Collections Division.
-Maynard, a well known writers of biographies, tauaght at Georgetown in the 1930s.
+Maynard, a well known writers of biographies, taught at Georgetown in the 1930s.

 Writing from a prisoner of war camp at Mainz, Waugh mentions the sunny disposition of AL's brother Hugh: "I don't know what I should have done without him."
 Because of his position in Switzerland Lunn was able to get care packages through to Waugh and Hugh in Germany.